silverstripe/silverstripe-framework/docs/en/tutorials/forms.md

 implement the 'doBrowserPoll' method that we told it about.

 First, we need some way of saving the poll submissions to the database, so we can retrieve the results later.
-We can do this by creating a new object that extends from `[api:DataObject]`.
+We can do this by creating a new object that extends from [api:DataObject].

 If you recall, in tutorial two we said that all objects that inherit from DataObject and that add fields are stored in the database.
-Also recall that all pages extend DataObject indirectly through `[api:SiteTree]`.
-Here instead of extending SiteTree (or `[api:Page]`) to create a page type, we extend DataObject directly.
+Also recall that all pages extend DataObject indirectly through [api:SiteTree].
+Here instead of extending SiteTree (or Page) to create a page type, we extend DataObject directly.

 *mysite/code/BrowserPollSubmission.php*